Charge card comparison:

 Cons

-Very basic functionality, but simple to use
+Very basic charging functionality, simple to use

 No option to set up account in app, only desktop